dilekdilsahozkan/PapaFood/README.md

     <img src="https://github.com/dilekdilsahozkan/PapaFood/assets/77121799/423b62a7-daf2-4a08-9771-9838334a627f" alt="Visual 5" width="200">
 </div>

+## Installation

+1. Clone the project to Android Studio.
+2. Download the necessary dependencies.
+3. Add your own API KEY.
+4. Run the app on an Android device or emulator.

 ## Build With 🛠

 - [Kotlin](https://kotlinlang.org/) - First class and official programming language for Android